cezarc1/QuadrocopterFlightPlan/README.md

 This project attempts to add a Flight Plan feature to Parrot's AR Drone.
 It attempts to accomplish this without Parrot's Flight Recorder.

-This by using two iOS devices: One devices strapped to the drone and another acting as the "terminal" which the user interacts with.
+This by using two iOS devices: One device strapped to the drone and another acting as the "terminal" which the user interacts with.

 ![Remote Client](https://github.com/ggamecrazy/QuadrocopterFlightPlan/blob/master/Screenshots/Remote_Client.jpg?raw=true)
 ![Local Client](https://github.com/ggamecrazy/QuadrocopterFlightPlan/blob/master/Screenshots/Local_Client.jpg?raw=true)